-- Coal is the most carbon intensive fossil fuel (ie for the same amount of energy, it will release more carbon dioxide than oil, and nearly twice as much as gas).*
+- Coal is the most carbon intensive fossil fuel, so that means for the same amount of energy, coal will release more carbon dioxide.

 - Apart from climate change, coal also causes irreparable damage to surface waters, agricultural land and to people’s health.

 - Beside CO2, burning coal releases millions of tons of sulphur dioxide and nitrogen oxides into the air, which create acid rain and smog.

 - To avoid the catastrophic impacts of climate change we need to keep global temperature rise below 2ºC (compared to pre¬industrial levels).
 To do this, global greenhouse gas emissions must peak by 2020 and from there go down to zero.